WatashiwaSid/easy-rsa/README.md

 #### It's a simple CLI based program that decrypts RSA Cipher Text, If "e" and "n" are known.

+## Installation

+- Step 1:- Clone this repository to your computer with "git clone https://github.com/WatashiwaSid/easy-rsa.git"

+- Step 2:- Move to the installation folder with, "cd easyrsa"

+- Step3:- Install requirements with, "pip install -r requirements.txt"

+- Step4:- Run with Python3, "python3 easyrsa.py"

 ## How to use

 - Step 1:- Run the programe with "python3 easyrsa.py".